 Epithelantha micromeris var. polycephala, Epithelantha polycephala, Epithelantha greggii subsp. polycephala

 Epithelantha micromeris subsp. polycephala is a small cactus that grows in clusters, up to 4 inches (10 cm) in diameter, of up to 100 stems.
-Each stem is up to 0.8 inch (2 cm) in diameter and up to 10 inches (25 cm) long.
-The spines are short, grayish-white or reddish.
+Each stem is up to 0.8 inches (2 cm) in diameter and up to 10 inches (25 cm) long.
+The spines are short, grayish-white, or reddish.
 The flowers are pinkish-white and appear from late winter to early spring.

 USDA hardiness zones 8b to 11b: from 15 °F (−9.4 °C) to 50 °F (+10 °C).